Bucket12/Password-Generator/README.md

 - Can create Passwords from legth of 8 characters to 128 characters.
 - Can generate passwords using special characters such as "*" and "@".
 - Can generate passwords using a combination of uppercase, lowercase, numbers and special characters.
+- Will alert user if they have entered a number lower than 8 or higher than 128
+- Will alert user if the use a special character or letter in the first length prompt.

 ## How does it look?
 ![image](develop/imgs/howDoILook.PNG)